bahanonu/ciatah/README.md

 obj = calciumImagingAnalysis;

-% Download and load dependent software packages into "_external_programs" folder. obj.loadDependencies;
+% Download and load dependent software packages into "_external_programs" folder.
+% Also download test data into "data" folder. obj.loadDependencies;

 % [optional] Set the names calciumImagingAnalysis will look for in each folder